Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

-Cheaper e-bikes are coming, but don’t hold your breath
+Cheaper e-bikes will come eventually, but don’t hold your breath

 First, the good news: The cost of e-bikes and e-bike componentry will eventually fall as the technology matures and becomes more readily available.

-E-bikes are expected to be the best-selling electric vehicle on the market over the next several years, according to Deloitte, with more than 130 million expected to be sold globally from 2020 to 2023.
-Demand for e-bikes worldwide has never been higher, and the relatively young e-bike industry is straining to keep pace.
-Add in the outsized impact of COVID-19, which sparked a global bicycle part shortage (that’s still ongoing) and further drove up e-bike demand, and it’s never been tougher to find an e-bike, let alone an affordable one.
+Add in the outsized impact of COVID-19, which sparked a global bicycle part shortage (that’s still ongoing) and further drove up e-bike demand, and it’s never been tougher to find an e-bike.

-Many e-bike companies, including the more affordable ones, have already increased their prices.
-The hikes aren’t too steep — we’ve typically seen them go up by one or two hundred dollars on average — but costs still aren’t yet trending in the direction most consumers would like (down).
+Many e-bike companies, premium and affordable ones alike, have already increased their prices.
+So far the hikes aren’t too steep — we’ve typically seen them go up by one or two hundred dollars on average from companies like Rad Power Bikes — but costs still aren’t yet trending in the direction most consumers would like (down).

 Eventually, demand will normalize, the parts shortage will fizzle out and manufacturers will be able to catch back up — but be ready for that to take a while.
 Many of the world’s largest components manufacturers are quoting lead times of up to a year for new parts, meaning e-bikes and components will likely be in short supply for quite a while longer.